Impactful Research

 Education and health are vital cornerstones of economic and societal well-being in every community.
 The WE CARE strategic plan serves as a catalyst for innovation across healthcare and education and an accelerator of improved education and health outcomes in Arkansas and beyond.

-Contact our Director of Development, Tory Gaddy, to learn more about supporting the WE CARE strategic plan or to discuss specific priorities that are meaningful to you.
+Contact Tracee Norris, the college's managing director of development, at 479-575-6596 or traceen@uark.edu, to learn more about supporting the WE CARE strategic plan or to discuss specific priorities that are meaningful to you.

 College-of-Education-and-Health-Professions-Logo